rshar1/CS488/Project3/README.md

-We used Alexander Schaub's (https://bitbucket.org/AlexCid/opt-ack)
+We used some of Alexander Schaub's and Trey Deitch's scripts for our implementation. (https://bitbucket.org/AlexCid/opt-ack) We specifically used the following, with some modifications for our project:
 - run.sh
 - simulate_optack.py
 - server directory